-Ministering sanctification/deliverance to those that want spiritual oppression removed so they focus on their calling in the Kingdom of Yah
+Ministering deliverance / sanctification to those that want spiritual oppression removed so they can focus on their calling in the Kingdom of Yah / God

-Teaching on the various aspects of spiritual warfare
+Teaching services regarding various aspects of spiritual warfare

-Teaching how to 'walk with Yah' or in other words how to live as directed by the Bible (i.e. halakah) to maximize blessings through biblical character and to minimize the need for further Sanctification ministry
+Teaching services regarding how to 'walk with Yah' or in other words how to live as directed by the Bible (i.e. halakah) to maximize blessings through biblical character and to minimize the need for further deliverance ministry

 The Oneness of Yah